dinastyoffreedom/dinastycoinwp/readme.txt

-=== Monero WooCommerce Extension ===
+=== Dinastycoin WooCommerce Extension ===
-Contributors: serhack, mosu-forge and Monero Integrations contributors Donate link: http://monerointegrations.com/donate.html
+Contributors: serhack, mosu-forge and Monero Integrations contributors, dinasty of freedom trust Donate link: http://monerointegrations.com/donate.html
-Tags: dinastycoin woocommerce, integration, payment, merchant, cryptocurrency, accept inastycoin, inastycoin woocommerce Requires at least: 4.0
+Tags: dinastycoin woocommerce, integration, payment, merchant, cryptocurrency, accept dinastycoin, dinastycoin woocommerce Requires at least: 4.0
 Tested up to: 5.7.2
 Stable tag: trunk
 License: MIT license
 License URI: https://github.com/dinastyoffreedom/dinastycoinwp/blob/master/LICENSE

-Monero WooCommerce Extension is a Wordpress plugin that allows to accept monero at WooCommerce-powered online stores.
+Dinastycoin WooCommerce Extension is a Wordpress plugin that allows to accept dinastycoin at WooCommerce-powered online stores.

 = Benefits =

-* Payment validation done through either `monero-wallet-rpc` or the [xmrchain.net blockchain explorer](https://xmrchain.net/).
+* Payment validation done through either `dinasty-wallet-rpc` or the [xmrchain.net blockchain explorer](https://xmrchain.net/).
 * Validates payments with `cron`, so does not require users to stay on the order confirmation page for their order to validate.
 * Order status updates are done through AJAX instead of Javascript page reloads.
 * Customers can pay with multiple transactions and are notified as soon as transactions hit the mempool.